-Each of these 13 types of pieces move differently, and many also effect the moves of the pieces around them
+Each of the 13 types of pieces move differently, and many also effect the moves of the pieces around them making exchanges of one of your pieces for an opponent's similar piece, but also finding and engineering opportunities to trade one piece for two, or to get a better position.

 The objective of gungi is to checkmate the opponent's king by placing it under an inescapable threat of capture.
 It follows the same rules for check and checkmate found in western chess.
 To this end, a player's pieces are used to attack and capture the opponent's pieces, while supporting each other.
-During the game, play typically involves making exchanges of one of your pieces for an opponent's similar piece, but also finding and engineering opportunities to trade one piece for two, or to get a better position.
+During the game, play typically involves